o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/functions.md

     If all your overloaded functions return fundamental types, such as *float2*, *matrix3x3*, *bool*, *dword*, the compiler is not required to track what overload was selected because a fundamental type is a dead end for the symbol reference tracking system.
 This means the compiler does not need to transpile such types or their members, such as *.rgb*.

 - **Homogeneous return types**
-    If all your overloaded functions return the same type, maybe an UDT (user defined type), then resolution is not necessary because the symbol reference tracking system only needed to "pass through" the call of the function to evaluate it's return type.
+    If all your overloaded functions return the same type, maybe an UDT (user defined type), then resolution is not necessary because the symbol reference tracking system only needed to "pass through" the call of the function to evaluate its return type.
 If the return type is invariant, it's trivial to do.

 In the following case, overload resolution occurs even with unsupported expressions.
 - **Discriminated arity**
     If your functions have different numbers of parameters, unsupported expressions are not a problem because resolution becomes trivial for the compiler.

 ## Intrinsic Functions
-HLSL contains a list of intrinsic functions that can also be used in AZSL (see [Microsoft DirectX HLSL documentation](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-intrinsic-functions) on intrinsic functions).
+HLSL contains a list of intrinsic functions that can also be used in AZSL (see [Microsoft DirectX HLSL - Intrinsics documentation](https://docs.microsoft.com/windows/win32/direct3dhlsl/dx-graphics-hlsl-intrinsic-functions)).
 Although intrinsic functions are supported, using them leads to compiler warnings.
 This is because HLSL intrinsic functions, or submembers of intrinsic types are not registered within AZSLc.
 AZSLc has no knowledge of any of these symbols, so it can't track them nor migrate or translate anything on them.
 This warning can be safely ignored because the intrinsic functions get passed on into HLSL, which will then be compiled.

 The following AZSL code sample demonstrates the use of the intrinsic function `sincos` and the resulting warning.
 ```cpp